Oladeji-Okuns/DevOps-Projects/Tooling-Website-Deployment-Automation-with-CI-using-Jenkins/README.md

 ## INTRODUCTION

 DevOps is about Agility, and speedy release of software and web solutions.
-One of the ways to guarantee fast and repeatable deployments is Automation of routine tasks.
+One of the ways to guarantee fast and repeatable deployments is Automation of routine tasks. <br>
 In this project we are going to start automating part of our routine tasks with a free and open source automation server - Jenkins.
-It is one of the most popular CI/CD tools, it was created by a former Sun Microsystems developer Kohsuke Kawaguchi and the project originally had a named "Hudson".
+It is one of the most popular CI/CD tools, it was created by a former Sun Microsystems developer Kohsuke Kawaguchi and the project originally had a named "Hudson". <br>

-Acording to Circle CI, Continuous integration (CI) is a software development strategy that increases the speed of development while ensuring the quality of the code that teams deploy.
-Developers continually commit code in small increments (at least daily, or even several times a day), which is then automatically built and tested before it is merged with the shared repository.
+According to Circle CI, Continuous integration (CI) is a software development strategy that increases the speed of development while ensuring the quality of the code that teams deploy. <br> Developers continually commit code in small increments (at least daily, or even several times a day), which is then automatically built and tested before it is merged with the shared repository. <br>

 In this project, we are going to utilize Jenkins CI capabilities to make sure that every change made to the source code in GitHub https://github.com/Oladeji-Okuns/tooling will be automatically updated to the Tooling Website.

 ### WHAT IS CONTINUOUS INTEGRATION AND CONTINUOUS DELIVERY (CI/CD)?